 Sleep hygiene modifications may be included in cognitive behavioral therapy for insomnia (CBT-I), a form of talk therapy for sleeping problems that has demonstrated effectiveness in adults and may be helpful to teens.
 CBT-I works by reshaping negative ideas and thoughts about sleep and implementing practical steps for better sleep routines.

 For many parents and caregivers, a first step is asking their teenage children about their sleep.
-Encourage teens to see a doctor while also working with their children to make gradual sleep hygiene improvements.
+Encourage teens to see a doctor while also working with them to make gradual sleep hygiene improvements.
 Some research has found that teens whose parents set a firm bedtime get more sleep and have less daytime drowsiness .

-Another avenue for parents is advocating for later start times with their local school district.
+Another avenue for caregivers is advocating for later school start times with their local school district.
 A number of districts have delayed school start times and seen benefits such as increased attendance, improved academic performances, and fewer car accidents involving students.

-Parents can also work with their teens to avoid overscheduling and commitments that can generate stress and trade off with adequate time for sleep.
+Parents and caregivers can also work with their teens to avoid overscheduling and balance commitments that can generate stress with maintaining adequate time for sleep.